dannysu/jj-spr/docs/README.md

 # jj-spr Documentation

-jj-spr is a command line tool for using a stacked-diff workflow with GitHub, built for [Jujutsu](https://github.com/martinvonz/jj) version control.
+jj-spr is a command line tool for using a stacked-diff workflow with GitHub, built for [Jujutsu](https://github.com/jj-vcs/jj) version control.

 The idea behind jj-spr is that your local branch management should not be dictated by your code-review tool.
 You should be able to send out code for review in individual commits, not branches.
 With Jujutsu's anonymous heads and stable change IDs, this workflow becomes even more natural - you don't need branches at all.

 If you've used Phabricator's `arc` or the original `spr` tool, you'll find jj-spr very familiar, but enhanced with Jujutsu's powerful features.

+## Prerequisites

+Before using jj-spr, you should:

+- **Know Jujutsu basics**: Understand core concepts like changes, change IDs, working copy (`@`), and parent (`@-`).
+If you're new to Jujutsu, read the [Jujutsu Tutorial](https://github.com/jj-vcs/jj/blob/main/docs/tutorial.md) first.
+- **Understand the stacked-diff concept** (helpful but not required): Familiarity with review-per-commit workflows (like Phabricator or the original `spr` tool) helps, but you can learn as you go.

+If you're coming from Git, the key difference is that Jujutsu uses "changes" with stable IDs instead of commits with hashes.
+Each change maintains its identity even when you amend or rebase it.

 ## Table of Contents